 Include All Applicable Damages in Your Claim

 This can be the most difficult aspect of an injury claim for someone who is not a serious injury lawyer.
-Not only can it be challenging to identify compensable damages, it can be difficult to assess a fair value.
+Not only can it be challenging to identify compensable damages, but it can also be difficult to assess fair value.
 This again underscores the value of hiring a Medford, Oregon serious injury lawyer.
 For instance, did you know that there are several categories for damages?
 As an example: